COGS18/Projects/overview.md

 ### Getting Started

-We strongly encourage you to discuss potential project ideas and with your TAs/IAs/instructor through office hours and coding labs (or on Campuswire).
+We strongly encourage you to discuss potential project ideas and with your TAs/IAs/instructor through office hours and coding labs (or on Piazza).
 This will give us a chance to give you feedback and help guide your project plans.

 Suggestions for working on projects: